AP English Language & Composition

 If you are absent, check the class calendar and Google Classroom to determine your homework assignment.
 Also, message a classmate or email me to determine what occurred in class.
 If you are going to have an extended absence, please reach out and we will determine a schedule for submitting your work.

 Please bring your charged Chromebook to class each day.
 You will use it when and as directed by Mrs. Bush to explore, as well as to expand and enrich your thinking.
-Remember to keep your phones out of sight and sound of the teacher or face school consequences.
-Technology is a tool that can be used for good or bad.
-Do not cheat!
-Be mature and polite in your use of technology.
+Based on teacher recommendations from last year, each classroom will be equipped with a Cell Hotel.
+At the beginning of each period, you will send your cell phone on vacation by stashing it in the appropriate pocket in the Cell Hotel.
+Please be mature and polite in your use of technology.

 There are various resources to help you succeed in this class:

-- The writing lab—in the Media Center—is staffed by an English teacher or NHS member at least one day per period per week.
+- The writing lab—now in the big Study Hall—is staffed by an English teacher or NHS member at least one day per period per week.
 Teachers can help with revising essays, practicing multiple choice (AP, ACT, SAT), etc.

 - AP Classroom offers Daily Lesson videos to review key skills.
 Mrs. Bush can also assign reinforcement items.
 Be sure to discuss your needs with her.